Gluten-free marathon meal plan – Tuesday

 This speedy omelette with spinach, asparagus and crabmeat is packed with flavour and couldn't be easier.

-If you're looking for a healthy bowl of flavourful chicken and veg to re-energise after a workout, these meatballs with quinoa and curried cauliflower will do the job.
+If you're looking for a healthy bowl of flavourful chicken to re-energise after a workout, this peanut butter chicken with rice and cucumber will do the job.

 Sweet & spicy nuts